Orange-OpenSource/a11y-guidelines/web_EN/inputs/md/fondamentaux-tech.md

 Finally, the wording of the error messages should be explicit.

-For web pages that involve important actions (legal commitment, financial transaction, modification or deletion of important data, response to a test or examination …), the action must be reversible or go through a confirmation step to verify or correct the entry in case of error.
+For web pages that involve important actions (legal commitment, financial transaction, modification or deletion of important data, response to a test or examination…), the action must be reversible or go through a confirmation step to verify or correct the entry in case of error.

 **Checklist: **